nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 * ARR (Application Request Routing) module can be downloaded and installed in IIS from https://www.iis.net/downloads/microsoft/application-request-routing .
 Web platform installer in IIS can also be used to install ARR module in IIS
 * url-rewrite and ARR modules are required in IIS to serve as a reverse proxy for a flask application

+### Architecture
+* The data flow to the flask application can be as shown below
+* The flask application can be a windows background service or a normal process running in command prompt.
+STo lear
 ![flask_IIS_reverse_proxy_arch.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/flask_IIS_reverse_proxy_arch.png)